The Best Parks in Dallas for Walks, Picnics, and Play

 401 N. Harwood Street

 Another relatively new spot downtown, this 3.7-acre park opened in 2019 and offers colorful swings, a large lawn area, and seating areas in the middle of the city.
 Designed by SWA, the space includes a pavilion created by the architects at HKS.
-It was the first of four new parks (including West End Square) that will open downtown.
-Next, Carpenter Park — slated to open in 2021 at 2201 Pacific Avenue — will be a 5.6-acre park with a basketball court and dog park.
-Harwood Park will follow, breaking grown in late 2021.
+It was the first of four new parks (including West End Square and Carpenter) that will open downtown.
+The fourth, Harwood Park is expected to open in 2023.

 Klyde Warren Park